CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Interoperability (IO) API Metrics/readme.md

 | Provider Access API | IOPAC |

 ### Define the Two Required Patient Access API Metrics
-The state should report the two Patient Access API metrics mandated by 42 CFR §§ 431.60(f) using the abbreviation “IOPAA”.
+The state should report the two Patient Access API metrics mandated by 42 CFR §§ 431.60(f) using the “IOPAA” module reference number.
 See the following table for how to define these two metrics in the ORW.
 Note that for the purpose of reporting these two metrics, the state should use “IOPAA01” as the Outcome/CEF Reference # for both metrics.

 *Table 2.
 Format and Definition for CMS-Required Metrics*